Halsey and Evan Peters Couple Up at the AHS 100th Episode Celebration

 He went the extra mile and even rocked a shaggy black wig and long mustache that matched the late singer's.

-And while Halsey and Evan have yet to talk about their romance publicly, they didn't mind showing some PDA on the red carpet.
+And while Halsey and Evan have yet to talk about their romance publicly, they didn't mind showing some PDA for the night-time affair.
+According to an insider, the dynamic duo "have been attached to each other all night."

 NEMO/ CPR/ D. SANCHEZ / BACKGRID

-The two had their arms wrapped around each other as they posed for cameras.
+"They have been holding hands and kissing throughout the night," the eyewitness shared, adding, "Halsey had her arms around Evan's neck and was looking up into his eyes, while he had his hand on around her waist."

 They also were seen walking hand-in-hand on Friday night, after leaving the "Nightmare" singer's Almost Famous Halloween party.
 They also decided to wear coordinating costumes for the fun-filled bash.

 The duo dressed as Juggalos, which is the nickname for fans of the hip-hop group Insane Clown Posse. "resident goths," Halsey captioned her Instagram post, where she posed with the AHS actor.

 While the two have started to go more public with their brooding romance, they first fueled relationship rumors earlier this month.
 "Halsey has always been a huge fan of Evan's," a source told E!
 News at the time.
 "A friend connected them and they had also been chatting over social media before deciding to hang out.
 It's still very new, but they are both interested in dating each other and hanging out."